 Pertussis (Tdap): A pertussis booster in the form of the Tdap is required for all Fresno State nursing students (this is for those who have never had a Tdap vaccine previously).
-This can be given at any time regardless of the last Td. (see www.immunize.org).
+This can be given at any time regardless of the last Td.
+(See cdc.gov/vaccine/schedules).
 If you have had a Tdap booster any time after your childhood (given around 11 or 13 years of age), you will not be required to get another Tdap booster for the nursing program.